 Our goal is to provide our students with the highest possible quality of teaching and learning.
-We believe that the interaction between the teacher and the student is at the core of educational quality, and that it consists of three components: (1) great teachers; (2) a written, aligned and concept-based curriculum including outcomes; and (3) essential day-to-day learning methodologies, resources and assessment tools.
+We believe that the interaction between the teacher and the student is at the core of educational quality, and that it consists of three components: (1) inspired teachers; (2) a written, aligned and concept-based curriculum including outcomes; and (3) essential day-to-day learning methodologies, resources and assessment tools.

-In 2019-2020 our focus has been on the further improvement and consolidation of all three components, in particular more focus on collaborative curriculum development, collaboration on curriculum and analysis of results across subject areas, vertical articulation and implementation of approaches to learning skills, improvement of the diversity and distribution of assessment tasks and psychometric testing to aid -CP and DP- course selection).
+Over the past years our focus has been on the further improvement and consolidation of all three components, in particular more focus on collaborative curriculum development, collaboration on curriculum and analysis of results across subject areas, vertical articulation and implementation of approaches to learning skills, improvement of the diversity and distribution of assessment tasks and psychometric testing to aid -CP and DP- course selection).
 We have also been working on the development of professional learning communities to improve thinking skills, conceptual curriculum building, inquiry-based learning, authentic learning experiences, language development and the understanding and differentiation of the IB programmes.

-In 2019-2020 we were accredited to introduce the IB career-Related Programme (CP), and we achieved candidacy status to introduce the IB Primary Years Programme (PYP).
+In 2019-2020 we were accredited to introduce the IB career-Related Programme (CP), and in 2021 we were fully accredited to offer the IB Primary Years Programme (PYP).

-We use the 176 criteria of the Council of International Schools (CIS) as the most wholeschool and process-oriented criteria to achieve this.
+We use the 176 criteria of the Council of International Schools (CIS) as the most whole-school and process-oriented criteria to achieve this.
 The AICS continues to evaluate and strives to improve standards and practices as an ongoing process, led by the school's Quality Care Committee.